nbyouri/blog/_posts/2013-10-16-create-pkgin-package.md

 Create a comment file.

-pkg_info ncurses, copy the comment content.
+The comment file should contain a few words about the package.

 Create a description file.

-same but for description
+same but a much longer description with homepage for description

 Copy the files provided by a package.